How Much Can You Make After Leaving Ministry? A Former Pastor’s Guide to Marketplace Salaries

 Overview

 Welcome to the Ministry To Marketplace Minute!
 In today’s issue, we’re going to talk about how organizations value your experience based on the job title that you’re looking for next, and (what is actually more important) some specific characteristics of those organizations that will key you into how much your experience is worth.
-This is an important factor in making an effective pastor career change.
+This is an important factor in making an effective career change as a pastor.
 Let’s dive in.

 Today's Ministry To Marketplace Minute: